SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 I can't live without music.
 I could never live without coffee.

-mandatory - When something is mandatory, that means you have to do it:
+mandatory - (adjective) When something is mandatory, that means you have to do it:
 The test is mandatory.
 It is mandatory that students wear a uniform.